CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

   date,
-  startTime, // optional - if not provided will be derived from court availability for the tiven date endTime, // optional - if not provided will be derived from court availability for the tiven date

-  venueIds, // optional - defaults to all known; if a single venueId is provided then all matchUps will be scheduled for that venue

-  matchUpIds, // array of matchUpIds; if no schedulingProfile provided will be auto-sorted by draw size and roundNumbers

-  periodLength = 30, // optional - defaults to 30
-  averageMatchUpMinutes = 90, // optional - defaults to 90
+  startTime, // optional - if not provided will be derived from court availability for the tiven date endTime, // optional - if not provided will be derived from court availability for the tiven date venueIds, // optional - defaults to all known; if a single venueId is provided then all matchUps will be scheduled for that venue matchUpIds, // array of matchUpIds; if no schedulingProfile provided will be auto-sorted by draw size and roundNumbers periodLength = 30, // optional - size of scheduling blocks averageMatchUpMinutes = 90, // optional - defaults to 90 recoveryMinutes = 0, // optional - amount of time participants are given to recover between matchUps matchUpDailyLimits, // optional - policy declaration; SINGLES, DOUBLES and total limits per individual participant checkPotentialConflicts, // boolean - defaults to true - consider individual requests when matchUp participants are "potential" preserveScheduling, // boolean - defaults to false - do not overwrite and consider existing scheduled matchUp times });
-});
 ```